4Noyis/go-examples/README.md

 ### Project 10

-Maps
-`Maps are Go’s built-in associative data type (sometimes called hashes or dicts in other languages).`
+Maps: `Maps are Go’s built-in associative data type (sometimes called hashes or dicts in other languages).`

 ### Project 11